Your papers, please: Use in the United States

 The phrase has been used disparagingly in the debate over Real ID and national ID cards in the United States.

-It has also been used to refer to interactions with citizens during police stops and immigration enforcement.
+It has also been used to refer to interactions with civilians during police stops and immigration enforcement.
 Arizona's controversial SB 1070 law requiring people to carry identification was dubbed the "Papers, Please" law.

 The phrase has also been used by the press in relation to a February 2017 incident in which U.S. Customs and Border Protection agents searching for a suspect demanded identification from passengers exiting a domestic flight.
 In January 2018, bus passengers allege that Border Patrol agents boarded a Greyhound bus in Florida and demanded U.S. identification or a passport from all of those on board.

 A lawsuit against Glendale, Arizona police officers alleges that a passenger in a car was tasered on the genitals after he asked an officer why he needed to identify himself during a 2017 traffic stop.